Corn Cucumber Salad Recipe for Picnics, BBQs, and Summer Dinners

 Instructions

 - Roast, grill, or boil the corn.
-Then remove the corn from the cobs and place in a small dish, if needed.
+Then remove the corn from the cobs and place it in a small dish, if needed.

 - Cut up the cucumber, red onion, and cilantro, and add to a medium-sized or large bowl.